 |Self-neglect||Untreated medical conditions, unclean living area, lack of medical items like dentures or glasses|

 How prevalent is elder abuse?
-Two recent U.S. studies found that roughly 1 in 10 elderly people surveyed had suffered at least one form of elder abuse.
+Two recent U.S. studies found that roughly one in ten elderly people surveyed had suffered at least one form of elder abuse.
 Some social researchers believe elder abuse is underreported and that the number may be higher.
 The risk of abuse also increases in people with health issues such as dementia (Kohn and Verhoek-Oftedahl 2011).
 Older women were found to be victims of verbal abuse more often than their male counterparts.

 Other studies have focused on the caregivers to the elderly in an attempt to discover the causes of elder abuse.
 Researchers identified factors that increased the likelihood of caregivers perpetrating abuse against those in their care.
-Those factors include inexperience, having other demands such as jobs (for those who weren’t professionally employed as caregivers), caring for children, living full time with the dependent elder, and experiencing high stress, isolation, and lack of support (Kohn and Verhoek-Oftedahl 2011).
+Those factors include inexperience, having other demands such as jobs (for those who weren’t professionally employed as caregivers), caring for children, living full-time with the dependent elder, and experiencing high stress, isolation, and lack of support (Kohn and Verhoek-Oftedahl 2011).

 A survey in Florida found that 60.1 percent of caregivers reported verbal aggression as a style of conflict resolution.
 Paid caregivers in nursing homes were at a high risk of becoming abusive if they had low job satisfaction, treated the elderly like children, or felt burnt out (Kohn and Verhoek-Oftedahl 2011).
 Caregivers who tended to be verbally abusive were found to have had less training, lower education, and higher likelihood of depression or other psychiatric disorders.
 Based on the results of these studies, many housing facilities for seniors have increased their screening procedures for caregiver applicants.